populationgenomics/metamist/docs/installation.md

 #### Setting up the database and permissions

-Connect to the running container and use the MariaDB cli to set up users.
-If you installed MariaDB without docker you may need sudo for the MariaDB command.
+1. Connect to the running container:

 ```bash
 docker exec -it mariadb-p3306 bash